SamWalts/samwalts.github.io/index.md

                 (df['age_upon_outcome_in_weeks'] <= 156)].copy()
 ```

 This uses O(n) * (number of additional dataframes) memory and keeps the O(1) time complexity for retrieving the cached dataframes, but creates the copy for instant reference in the application by removing the extra database calls.
-This is the best option for the user experience, as shown in _Figure 1 Enhancement 1 Bar Chart_, with an essentially instant response time when selecting different types of rescue animals.
+This is the best option for the user experience, as shown above in the _Chart 1_ bar Chart, with an essentially instant response time when selecting different types of rescue animals.
 However, this does cache each of the data frames, and will use extra memory to do so.
 This is not a problem for smaller data sets, but with every added option, the memory required would rapidly increase.
 The “Reset” button is the only button that will make a new API call to retrieve the data in the MongoDB database and catch any potential updates.

 ## Experiment Synopsis
 {: .no_toc}